ErikFortune/fgv/libraries/ts-bcp47/etc/ts-bcp47.api.md

 //
 // @public
 function similarity(t1: LanguageSpec, t2: LanguageSpec, options?: ILanguageTagInitOptions): Result<number>;

+declare namespace Subtags {
+    export {
+        Converters_7 as Converters,
+        Model_8 as Model,
+        Validate_4 as Validate
+    }
+}

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
+// @public
+function subtagsToString(subtags: ISubtags): string;

 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver